Eninetjanice/Eninetjanice/README.md

 ### Hi there 👋

 I'm a tech-savvy language & culture enthusiastic multilingual who derives joy in leveraging technology for optimal results.
-I run an online institute for language acquisition (Eninet Language Hub) and specialise in foreign languages teaching (German & French), and have a keen interest in education technology, Natural Language Processing (NLP) and Afro-German literature.
+I run an online institute for language acquisition (Eninet Language Hub) and specialise in foreign languages teaching (German & French).
+I have a keen interest in education technology, Natural Language Processing (NLP) and Afro-German literature.
 In my free time, I'm either travelling, creating videos & infographics, reading, chatting with friends, or coding.

 - 🔭 I’m currently working on building competency in the preservation of endangered languages.
 - 🌱 Ex-Software Engineering Student at ALX | Holberton School